SeanIsayama/Food-Recipe-Study/README.md

 <iframe src="assets/bivariate_box_plot.html" width=800 height=600 frameBorder=0></iframe>

 Here are the boxplots as described above – with the y-axis measuring the amount of calories, and the x-axis representing each value in the column `'shopping_cart'`.
-We can observe that there appears to be an increase in the values for quartile 1, median, quartile 3, and max (ignoring outlisers) as the size of the shopping cart increases (with the exception of the `'light'` variable).
+We can observe that there appears to be an increase in the values for quartile 1, median, quartile 3, and max (ignoring outliers) as the size of the shopping cart increases (with the exception of the `'light'` variable).
 This information suggests that there may be a level of positive correlation between the size of `'shopping_cart'` (which represents the number of ingredients) and the amount of calories per recipe.

 ### Interesting Aggregates